-When you’re in a profession that provides a service you’re guaranteed to deal with difficult customers.
+When you work in a profession that provides services, dealing with difficult customers is inevitable.

 Tips for Dealing with Difficult Patients in Nursing